Skip to page content

 Biofuels and the environment

-When burned, pure biofuels generally produce fewer emissions of particulates, sulfur dioxide, and air toxics than their fossil-fuel derived counterparts.
+When burned, pure biofuels generally produce fewer emissions of particulates, sulfur dioxide, and air toxins than their fossil-fuel counterparts.
 Biofuel-petroleum blends also generally result in lower emissions relative to fuels that do not contain biofuels.
-Biodiesel combustion may result in slightly higher amounts of nitrogen oxides relative to petroleum diesel.
+However, burning biodiesel may result in slightly higher nitrogen oxide emissions relative to petroleum diesel.

-Burning biofuels results in emissions of carbon dioxide (CO2), a greenhouse gas.
-However, according to international convention, CO2 emissions from biofuel combustion are excluded from national greenhouse gas emissions inventories because growing the biomass feedstocks used for biofuel production may offset the CO2 produced when biofuels are burned.
+Burning biofuel also results in carbon dioxide (CO2) emissions, a greenhouse gas.
+However, according to international convention, CO2 emissions from burning biofuels are not included in national greenhouse gas emissions because growing the plants (feedstocks) used for biofuel production may offset the CO2 produced when biofuels are burned.

-The effect that biofuel use has on net CO2 emissions depends on how the biofuels are produced and whether or not emissions associated with cropland cultivation are included in the calculations.
-Growing plants for fuel is a controversial topic because some people believe the land, fertilizers, and energy used to grow biofuel crops should be used to grow food crops instead.
-In some parts of the world, large areas of natural vegetation and forests have been cleared or burned to grow soybeans and palm oil trees to make biodiesel.
-The processes for producing ethanol, renewable diesel, renewable heating oil, and renewable aviation fuel require a heat source, and most producers of these biofuels currently use fossil fuels.
-Some U.S. ethanol producers burn corn stalks for heat and ethanol producers in Brazil use sugar cane stalks (called bagasse) to produce heat and electricity.
+The effect that biofuel use has on net CO2 emissions depends on how the biofuels are produced and if emissions associated with cropland cultivation are included in the calculations.
+The processes for producing ethanol, renewable diesel, renewable heating oil, and renewable aviation fuel require a heat source, which involves some use of fossil fuels.

-The U.S. government is supporting efforts to produce biofuels with methods that use less energy than conventional fermentation and that use cellulosic biomass, which requires less cultivation, fertilizer, and pesticides than growing corn or sugar cane.
+The U.S. government is supporting efforts to produce biofuels with cellulosic biomass, which requires less cultivation, fertilizer, and pesticides than corn or sugar cane, and uses less energy than conventional fermentation.
 Cellulosic ethanol feedstock includes native prairie grasses, fast-growing trees, sawdust, and even waste paper.
-However, there is currently no commercial cellulosic ethanol production in the United States because of technical and economic challenges.
+However, in the United States, commercial cellulosic ethanol production has technical and economic challenges that have limited it to a still-developing industry.